 Hands on: the problem and the solution in 60 seconds

-You can do this on your own test site or you can click here and press "Launch sandbox" to simplytest the latest version of Views Filter Harmonizer live online.
+You can do this on your own test site or you can click Try out a demonstration and press "Launch sandbox" to simplytest the latest version of Views Filter Harmonizer live online.

-We'll demonstrate Views' bad default behaviour first, using a View that is already on your system.
+We'll demonstrate Views' confusing default behaviour first, using a View that is already on your system.

 - At admin/structure/views, enable the canned View named Taxonomy term and edit it.